G33kLabs/gulp-inline-base64/README.md

 Use it
 ------

-Here is my sass config :
+Here is my sass config.
+As you can see, I use the 'maxSize' option to specitfy that files larger than 14kb are not injected into the css file.

 ```